 Visualize Scripture with interactive media

-A few months ago, I interviewed Faithlife’s Director of Video, Reuben Evans.
+In November of 2015, I interviewed Faithlife’s Director of Video, Reuben Evans.
 Reuben had just returned from Israel, where he and his team had joined New Testament scholar Dr. Craig Evans on a tour of fascinating biblical archaeological sites.
 Not only did the team shoot footage for a pair of Mobile Ed courses on archaeology, they came back with the raw material for a brand new Logos 7 feature—an interactive, devotional experience unlike anything we’ve done before.

 It’s called “An Empty Tomb,” and it’s an immersive, virtual exploration of a first-century tomb.

 When I spoke with Reuben about the trip, he described how archaeology can bolster our faith: